aleph-zero-foundation/Proof-of-Concept/README.md

     After the experiment is finished, the logs containing useful data of the experiment can be downloaded with `get_logs`.

 # Analyzing logs
-After collecting thelogs, the performance can be analyzed as follows:
+After collecting the logs, the performance can be analyzed as follows:
 1. A single log with data on instance labeled with pid `python aleph/log_analyzer/run_analyzer.py aleph.log pid`
 2. All logs